DS4SD/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 Because of the inherently secure nature of IBM i, many clients rely on the default system settings to protect their business data that is stored in DB2 for i.
 In most cases, this means no data protection because the default setting for the Create default public authority (QCRTAUT) system value is *CHANGE.

 Even more disturbing is that many IBM i clients remain in this state, despite the news headlines and the significant costs that are involved with databases being compromised.
 This default security configuration makes it quite challenging to implement basic security policies.
-A tighter implementation is required if you really want to protect one of your company's most valuable assets, which is the data.
+A tighter implementation is required if you really want to protect one of your company’s most valuable assets, which is the data.

 Traditionally, IBM i applications have employed menu-based security to counteract this default configuration that gives all users access to the data.
 The theory is that data is protected by the menu options controlling what database operations that the user can perform.
 This approach is ineffective, even if the user profile is restricted from running interactive commands.
-The reason is that in today's connected world there are a multitude of interfaces into the system, from web browsers to PC clients, that bypass application menus.
+The reason is that in today’s connected world there are a multitude of interfaces into the system, from web browsers to PC clients, that bypass application menus.
 If there are no object-level controls, users of these newer interfaces have an open door to your data.

 Many businesses are trying to limit data access to a need-to-know basis.
 This security goal means that users should be given access only to the minimum set of data that is required to perform their job.
 Often, users with object-level access are given access to row and column values that are beyond what their business task requires because that object-level security provides an all-or-nothing solution.
 For example, object-level controls allow a manager to access data about all employees.
 Most security policies limit a manager to accessing data only for the employees that they manage.